Yarden-Ingber/sdk-test-results/README.md

 ### Results queue mechanism
 The sheet checks for an input every five minutes.
 If between two checks there’s no new update then the queue gets dumped to the sheet.
-Any sdk sending new results resets the counter.
+Any test sending new results resets the counter.
 After 10 results in the queue it is dumped immediately to the sheet and the queue is emptied.<br>
 In the worst case it can take 10 min for the data to get to the sheet (one result right after a periodical check and no more results after it)